 - Level 6 Professional Qualification in Probation

 Your application will be assessed based on the information you provide on the application form, including your evidence of prior learning; offers of a place on the community justice pathways may be conditional on you completing elements of lower levels in the scheme.
-Level 6 is only available to individuals who have secured a sponsored place with either HMPPS or a Community Rehabilitation Company.
+Level 6 is only available to individuals who have secured a sponsored place with HMPPS.

 The Community Justice Team possess a wealth of knowledge and experience of community justice and probation practice.
 Drawing on professional experiences as Probation Officers and managers of probation services, the delivery team provide invaluable insights into practice that facilitate learners making connections between the theories they are learning and their application in a practical setting.

 Our programme draws on the practice and teaching expertise of our academic staff to deliver exciting and popular community justice learning pathways.
 The division prides itself on meeting the needs of employment partners, for example by awarding credit for assessed practice, by offering flexible timetables and by including both student and employer representatives in all decision making about our curriculum.
 We are one of only three universities contracted to deliver probation training throughout England and Wales, having been awarded the contract to deliver the Professional Qualification in Probation for the Midlands region.

 Her Majesty Prison and Probation Service (HMPPS) has consistently rated our training of probation officers as outstanding.
 In the Teaching Excellence Framework 2017, De Montfort University was praised for the wide range of student support available, our facilities and resources and the culture that encourages, recognises and rewards excellent teaching.
 We were commended for the way employability is embedded in the curriculum in every faculty, the significant contribution DMU Square Mile makes to the social and economic development of Leicester and the way that real-world research feeds into students’ learning.